 BYU: Brand overview

 BYU (Brigham Young University) is a private educational institution run by the Church Educational System and sponsored by the LDS Church (The Church of Jesus Christ of Latter-day Saints).
 It is accredited by the Northwest Commission on Colleges and Universities and holds an R2 degree, a doctoral university with high research performance.
-The university prepares bachelors in 179 specialties but additionally deals with doctoral and master’s level of education in 26 and 62 programs, respectively.
+The university prepares bachelor’s in 179 specialties but additionally deals with doctoral and master’s levels of education in 26 and 62 programs, respectively.
 In addition, the university has overseas branches in Salt Lake City and Jerusalem.
-And he is located in the city of Provo, Utah, where it appeared in 1875.
-The institution also has a sports club called Cougars, which competes in Division I of the NCAA.
+He is located in Provo, Utah, where it appeared in 1875.
+The institution also has a sports club called Cougars, which competes in the NCAA Division I.

 Brigham Young University, named after the founder, appeared much earlier than the official date.
 It dates back to 1862 when the patron Warren Dusenberry opened a school in Cluff Hall, one of the brick buildings off the main streets of Provo.
-Then the educational institution moved closer to the center and became a branch of the University of Deseret.
-However, financial difficulties did not allow him to work actively, and he closed.
+Then, the educational institution moved closer to the center and became a branch of the University of Deseret.
+However, financial difficulties prevented him from working actively, and he closed.

-In 1875, Brigham Young, head of the LDS Church, transferred the institution to a board of trustees in the hope of reviving it.
-The next year, Brigham Young Academy opened its doors and began teaching students.
+In 1875, Brigham Young, head of the LDS Church, transferred the institution to a board of trustees to revive it.
+Brigham Young Academy opened its doors the next year and began teaching students.
 In 1903, it split into two independent but eponymous institutions: Brigham Young University and Brigham Young High School.
-To support the university, the management acquired several acres of land and began constructing the first academic building.
-Now it is a large-scale structure in which there are many buildings – both educational and residential.
+The management acquired several acres of land to support the university and began constructing the first academic building.
+Now, it is a large-scale structure with many educational and residential buildings.
 Its visual identity is diverse and consists of several recognizable features.

 Meaning and History

-The academic emblem repeats the official seal: it uses the same elements but in a different configuration.
+The academic emblem repeats the official seal, using the same elements but in a different configuration.
 The name of BYU University is written in a similar font.
 It is located at the top and is separated by a thin line.
-Below is the transcript of the abbreviation – the full name of Brigham Young University.
-The inscription takes two lines: the first two words are large, the third is small.
-The corporate color palette is also preserved – dark blue on a white background.
+Below is the transcript of the abbreviation—the full name of Brigham Young University.
+The inscription takes two lines: the first two words are large, and the third is small.
+The corporate color palette is also preserved—dark blue on a white background.

 What is BYU?